rorycl/rm2pdf/README.md

 reliably, causing the programme to panic.
 Reprocessing problem PDFs with the `pdftk` tool seems to fix the problem.

+Note that rm2pdf has only been tested on a reMarkable v1 tablet.

 ## Background

 This is a holiday project to learn go.
 Error handling in particular is pretty